 A HELOC could be the right choice for you if you want a flexible borrowing schedule.
 You can borrow and repay numerous times over a 10-year period.
 Getting money is as easy as writing a check or swiping a payment card—you don’t need to apply every time you need more funding.
 Pay off the balance when you’re able to do so, and borrow again if needed.

 For predictability: A home equity loan, on the other hand, could be better if you want to know exactly how much you need and you want predictability when it comes to repayment.
 Your monthly payments won’t rise if rates increase, and you don’t need to worry about your lender freezing your credit line or cutting your credit limit.

 Consolidating debt?
 Consolidating loans like credit cards and auto loans can be risky when you use home equity.
 By pledging your house as collateral, you may turn unsecured loans into secured debt.
 But a home equity loan can convert high-interest-rate debts to a low, fixed rate.
 The resulting savings may be significant—but make sure you don’t go back into debt.
-A home equity loan gives you only one chance to borrow, making it slightly safer than a HELOC.
+If you're susceptible to that, the one-chance home-equity loan is a safer option than a HELOC.